htrcoin/mn_installation/README.md

 ## Preparing and setting up the HTRC desktop wallet

-### Note: always make sure your are running the latest version of the wallet (currently v1.1.0.0-60032)!
+**Note: always make sure your are running the latest version of the wallet (currently v1.1.0.0-60032).

 Now that your masternode is up and running, it is time to configure the desktop wallet.
 The following steps will show you how to do it: